fractalcounty/dotfiles/README.md

 - 🔗 `symlinks.fish`: Creates the symlinks defined in [config.yaml](https://github.com/fractalcounty/dotfiles/blob/main/config.yaml)
 - 🍺 `brew.fish`: Configures Homebrew, installs everything in the [Brewfile](https://github.com/fractalcounty/dotfiles/blob/main/Brewfile), validates installation, etc.
 - 🐟 `fish.fish`: Initializes the fish shell, checks for issues, and sets it as the default system shell
-- 🔑 `ssh.fish`: Configures SSH, git, secrets, and various [1Password shell plugins](https://developer.1password.com/docs/cli/shell-plugins/)
+- 🔑 `op.fish`: Configures SSH, git, secrets, and various [1Password shell plugins](https://developer.1password.com/docs/cli/shell-plugins/)

 Assuming all goes well, you should be able to just modify the dotfiles via the repo directly or via the default symlink at `$HOME/.config/` for any future configuration.